pure-data/pure-data/doc/1.manual/pdmanual.md

 ![infinite message passing loop](fig3.3.jpg)

-Here the left-hand "+" can't finish processing until the right-hand one has been sent the result "2", which can't finish processing that until the left-hand one has been sent "3", and so on.
+Here the left-hand `+` can't finish processing until the right-hand one has been sent the result "2", which can't finish processing that until the left-hand one has been sent "3", and so on.
 Pd will print an error message reporting a "stack overflow" if this happens.

-However, it is legal to make a loop if there is a "delay" object somewhere in it.
-When the "delay" receives a message it schedules a message for the future (even if the time delay is 0) and is then "finished;" Pd's internal scheduler will wake the delay back up later.
+However, it is legal to make a loop if there is a `delay` object somewhere in it.
+When the `delay` receives a message it schedules a message for the future (even if the time delay is 0) and is then "finished;" Pd's internal scheduler will wake the delay back up later.

 ### Hot and Cold Inlets and Right to Left Outlet Order

-With few exceptions (notably "timer"), objects treat their leftmost inlet as "hot" in the sense that messages to left inlets can result in output messages.
+With few exceptions (notably `timer`), objects treat their leftmost inlet as "hot" in the sense that messages to left inlets can result in output messages.
 So the following is a legal (and reasonable) loop construct:

 ![hot and cold inlets](fig3.4.jpg)

-Here the "f" is an abbreviation for "float".
-Note that the "+ 1" output is connected to the right-hand inlet of "f".
-This "cold" inlet merely stores the value for the next time the "f" is sent the "bang" message.
+Here the `f` is an abbreviation for `float`.
+Note that the `+ 1` output is connected to the right-hand inlet of `f`.
+This "cold" inlet merely stores the value for the next time the `f` is sent the "bang" message.

 It is frequently desirable to send messages to two or more inlets of an object to specify its action.
-For instance, you can use "+" to add two numbers; but to do it correctly you must make sure the right hand inlet gets its value first.
+For instance, you can use `+` to add two numbers; but to do it correctly you must make sure the right hand inlet gets its value first.
-Otherwise, when the left hand side value comes in, "+" will carry out the addition (since the left hand inlet is the "hot" one) and will add this value to whatever was previously sitting in the right hand inlet.
+Otherwise, when the left hand side value comes in, `+` will carry out the addition (since the left hand inlet is the "hot" one) and will add this value to whatever was previously sitting in the right hand inlet.

 Problems can arise when a single outlet is connected (either directly or through arbitrarily long chains of message passing) to different inlets of a single object.
 In this case it is indeterminate which order the two inlets will receive their messages.
-Suppose for example you wish to use "+" to double a number.
+Suppose for example you wish to use `+` to double a number.
 The following is incorrect:

 ![incorrect inlet connection](fig3.5.jpg)

 Here, I connected the left inlet before connecting the right hand one (although this is not evident in the appearance of the patch.)
-The "+" thus adds the new input (at left) to the previous input (at right).
+The `+` thus adds the new input (at left) to the previous input (at right).

-The "trigger" object, abbreviated "t", can be used to split out connections from a single outlet in a determinate order.
+The `trigger` object, abbreviated `t`, can be used to split out connections from a single outlet in a determinate order.
 By convention, all objects in Pd, when sending messages out more than one outlet, do so from right to left.
 If you connect these to inlets of a second object without crossing wires, the second object will get its leftmost inlet last, which is usually what you want.
-Here is how to use "trigger" to disambiguate the previous example:
+Here is how to use `trigger` to disambiguate the previous example:

 ![trigger to disambiguate](fig3.6.jpg)

 "Cold" (non-leftmost) inlets are almost universally used to store single values (either numbers or symbols.)
-With the exception of "line" and "line\~", these values are "sticky," i.e., once you set the value it is good until the next time you set it.
-(The "line" exception is for sanity's sake.)
+With the exception of `line` and `line~`, these values are "sticky," i.e., once you set the value it is good until the next time you set it.
+(The `line` exception is for sanity's sake.)

 One more question sometimes comes up in execution order, which is the order in which two messages are sent to a single "cold" inlet.
 In this situation, since